Conservation seeking input on Davisdale Conservation Area

-The Missouri Department of Conservation is updating its management plan for the Davisdale Conservation Area in southeast Howard County, and it’s taking comments from the public on what they’d like to see changed.
+The Missouri Department of Conservation is updating its management plan for the Davisdale Conservation Area in southeast Howard County, and it’s taking comments from the public.

 The department last updated the Davisdale plan in 2008.
 After that, the department changed the process for updating plans, setting updates at regular intervals and including public comment in the process, said Central Region Supervisor John George.
 The next management plan would be in effect from 2020 to 2044.